agrif/risky/README.md

 Get Started
 -----------

- 1. Get a RISC-V toolchain, with `riscv-none-elf-gcc', and put it in your PATH.
+ 1. Get a RISC-V toolchain, with `riscv-none-elf-gcc`, and put it in your PATH.
      * Good candidates are [from platformio][platformio] and [from sifive][sifive].